-Hair styling salons shoulds carry out skin patch tests on new customers to check for well-known allergies such an allergy to hair dye.
+Hair styling salons should carry out skin patch tests on new customers to check for well-known allergies such as an allergy to hair dye.
 A small amount of hair dye should be tested on a patch of skin, ideally 24 hours before the treatment is due to take place.
 Salons should also offer a hair strand test where required to ensure chemicals in styling products will not damage hair follicles.

 Hair styling customers have a legal right to expect that their treatment will be carried out by a reasonably competent professional.
 Forseeable injuries are regularly caused by inexperienced junior stylists who mix hair solutions to the wrong strength, or fail to remove chemical products from their clients hair at the right moment.
 In the case of perming this leads to a condition known as 'over-processed' hair which may subsequently begin to fall out.

 Hair styling salons are subject to the Control of Substances Hazardous to Health Regulations 2002 (COSHH), which regulates the storage, use and disposal of chemical solutions such as perming lotion.
 Certain chemicals contained in hair dye are also illegal under separate legislation.
 The Provision and Use of Work Equipment Regulations 1998 also requires that electrical appliances used for hair styling are regularly safety tested.